 While doing this exercise make sure not to hold your breath during these repetitions because breathing creates natural pressures within the abdominal cavity which could cause serious injury if not controlled properly.

-Hold breath only when lifting weights because holding breath increases blood flow throughout the body, especially into muscles being worked during exercise sessions.
+Hold your breath only when lifting weights because holding your breath increases blood flow throughout the body, especially into muscles being worked during exercise sessions.

 05: Hold Your Knees In Place